Last Updated on

 Tours depart early, and so a tuk tuk will be sent to pick you up from your accommodation at around 5.45am.
 Mirissa whale watching club provided food and drink on board, as well as having a friendly and extremely knowledgeable crew.

-Palm tree grove – The best place to watch sunset in Mirissa is Palm tree grove.
+The best place to watch sunset in Mirissa is Coconut Tree Hill.
 Although it’s only approximately a 30-minute walk from the main beach, few people venture here so you may even have the place to yourself.
 There’s something special about the way the palm trees line up here that make it a beautiful spot to visit.

-Surfing – Mirissa does have some relatively large waves – good for beginner and intermediate surfers.
-In particular a lot of surfers seem to gather near palm tree grove to ride the waves.
+Mirissa does have some relatively large waves – good for beginner and intermediate surfers.
+In particular a lot of surfers seem to gather near Coconut Tree Hill to ride the waves.
 If you’re looking to surf, the locals will be friendly enough to point you in the right direction.